Meet Our Staff

 My name is Todd Noffsinger and I am the Clinical Director of the Talley Family Counseling Clinic.
 I am a graduate of WKU’s Marriage & Family Therapy program (2008) and completed my undergraduate degree at the University of Kentucky in Corporate Communications.
 I spent seven years working in finance prior to returning to graduate school and have since worked in a variety of settings including residential, community, and private practice settings.
 Most of my post-graduate experience is in higher education and private practice working with adolescents and adults as well as couples.
 I view therapy as a partnership between client and therapist and enjoy working with anxiety/trauma, addictions, phase of life concerns, and personal growth.
 My approach to therapy is influenced by psychodynamic, cognitive behavioral, post-modern, and systems perspectives.
 I hope to establish a sense of comfort and safety within the therapy room and view the client as the author and expert of their life—I hope to join and support persons as they become more of who they are.
 In my free time I enjoy backpacking, reading, and music with family and friends.

-Hello, my name is Hailey Konermann and I am a graduate student in the Clinical Mental Health Counseling Program at Western Kentucky University.
-I earned a Bachelor of Science in Psychology from Ball State University in 2017, with minors in Interpersonal Relations, Human Development, and Women’s and Gender Studies.
-I have a strong interest in working with clients of all ages.
-My approach to therapy tends to be influenced by cognitive behavioral, person-centered, and solution-focused perspectives.
-In my free time, I enjoy watching Netflix, reading, and spending time with my family and friends.
+Hello!
+My name is Grace Dickson and I am a graduate student in the Clinical Mental Health Program at Western Kentucky University.
+I earned a Bachelor of Arts degree in Psychology from WKU in 2016.
+I enjoy working with adolescents and adults in therapy.
+My interests are anxiety, depression, and self-harming behaviors.
+I view therapy from solution-focused and person-centered approaches.
+In my spare time, I enjoy watching movies, exercising, and spending time with my friends and my cat.

-Counseling Program at WKU.
-I earned a B.A. in Psychology and a minor in Criminology
+Counseling program at WKU.
+I earned a Bachelor of Science degree in Psychological

-working with individuals of all ages, but have found a particular
+working with individuals of all ages and backgrounds, but have found a remarkable